 How Do I Know if the Police are Investigating Me?

-It’s not uncommon for people to speculate about whether the police are investigating them.
-Sometimes people know they did something illegal, and they are wondering whether the police are investigating them and planning to arrest them.
+It’s frightening to worry that you are under police investigation.
+Sometimes people know they did something illegal, and they are wondering whether the police are investigating them to arrest them.
 Other times, people may have done nothing illegal, but they were in the wrong place at the wrong time, and they are nervous that the police may be looking into their activity.

 Of course, some people incorrectly think they are being investigated by the police when the police are not actually investigating them.